Last updated 09/23/2023

 Windowscapes are a small snapshot of the sky and help us scale down something as vast as the sky into a far more approachable subject.
 They’re a great way to observe nature intentionally and notice patterns over time.
 They also provide an opportunity to nature journal during a portion of the day when you might not be able to get outside or wouldn’t otherwise have enough time available.

-Each morning at 7:30 a.m., I paint the viewable portion of the southern sky from my drawing desk and record weather data for each day.
+Each morning at 7:30 a.m., I paint the viewable portion of the southern sky from my drawing desk and record weather data.
 My weather data includes the date, time, temperature, wind speed, and conditions (e.g., cloudy, rainy, clear) for the time observed.
 I log this on a spreadsheet I’ve printed out and keep in the cover of my watercolor block.

 Since it’s much easier (and faster) to fill a 3x2-inch frame than a 12x9-inch frame, I limit my windowscapes to ~3x2 inches and fill the entire 3x2-inch frame with what I observe in the sky in that moment.
 The full process takes me ~5-10 minutes total.
 This makes it super easy for me to continue to maintain this habit each day no matter how busy things might become.